Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Phase-space Action Principle for General MHD-like fluids

 However, in this paper we do \emph{not} work with the canonical momentum $\bm{\pi}$ but instead exploit the freedom afforded by the PSL to work with a velocity-like phase space variable $\vec{u}$ obtained by the \emph{noncanonical} change of variable $\bm{\pi} = \rho\vec{u}$.
-Then the Hamiltonian becomes
+(This $\vec{u}$, $\vec{v}$ formalism was introduced by Burby. \cite{Burby_2017}) Then the Hamiltonian becomes

 and the PSL in noncanonical form becomes, from \eqref{eq:PSL},

 This equation forms the basis of the development in the remainder of this paper.
 As $\bm{\pi}$ was freely variable using the PSL action principle, so $\vec{u}$ is freely variable in the noncanonical phase space.
 It has the dimensions of a velocity, and, as we shall show, it can indeed be interpreted as an Eulerian flow velocity, freed from the labeling constraint of the Lagrangian flow velocity $\vec{v}$.\\